neilfendley/MageZero/README.md

 The core infrastructure for MageZero is complete and undergoing testing.
 The full end-to-end pipeline from simulation and data generation in Java to model training in PyTorch and back to inference via local python server is functional.

-If you are interested in contributing or running locally see the setup guide.
+If you are interested in contributing or running locally see the [setup guide]([url](https://github.com/WillWroble/MageZero/blob/main/setup_guide.md)).
 I am also always available at <willwroble@gmail.com>